RadnoK/AdventOfCode/README.md

-# AdventOfCode
+# Advent Of Code

-Annual Advent of Code
+For 2017 solutions go to `2017` branch